 - Providing a “temperature out of range” sample, which indicates that the individual may have provided a false sample

 Validity tests are performed on all specimens submitted for a drug test.
-These include tests for pH levels, Creatinine level and specific gravity.
-Employers concerned with falsified tests may also want to consider alternative drug testing options such as hair testing or saliva testing.
-Although a more costly option, hair testing provides accurate information about potential long term drug abuse patterns.
+These include tests for pH levels, Creatinine level, and specific gravity.
+Employers concerned with falsified tests may also want to consider alternative drug testing options.
+Alternative meaning hair testing or saliva testing.
+Although a more costly option, hair testing provides accurate information about potential long-term drug abuse patterns.
 Additionally, saliva testing is an alternative option.
-Because the entire testing process can be observed, saliva testing is very difficult to tamper with and is considered a more cost efficient choice.
+Because the entire testing process can be observed, saliva testing is very difficult to tamper with and is considered a more cost-efficient choice.
 Unfortunately, this option provides a narrow window of detection, typically only 1-48 hours.

 What about false positives?
 Are drug tests reliable?

 One of the most important aspects of any employment drug screening program is the use of a qualified medical review officer (MRO).
 An MRO will review every drug screen.
 If a drug screen returns a positive result the MRO will conduct an interview with the individual to determine if any prescription, over the counter medication, or even poppy seeds may have affected the individual’s drug screen results.
 MROs are specially trained and are able to use their expertise to represent both the needs of the donor and the ordering agency.

 How much time should I give an applicant/employee to complete his/her drug test?